 You are sloppy, incompetent and a bit of a loser.
 This is the subliminal message you send when you head out with roughly blended contour and uneven lip-liner.
 And the best way to fix this is to apply your makeup with a magnifying mirror.

 I’ve had plenty of experience using a variety of magnification mirrors, and have put together this guide on what to look for, how they work, and different things to consider based on your personal needs and desires.
 I’ve made expensive mistakes; now you can avoid doing the same.
+I don’t discuss particular models of mirrors in this article – go here instead for my views on the best magnifying makeup mirrors available to buy:

 The right magnifying mirror is an essential part of your vanity kit.
-It will allow you to apply eyeliner precisely, but without showing you every slightly enlarged pore on your nose.
+It will allow you to apply eyeliner precisely, but without showing you every slightly enlarged pore on your skin.
 The key to choosing your mirror lies in finding the right magnification for your eyesight and needs, without dizzying distortion.

 Magnification enlarges an image in order for it to be inspected more clearly, or, in our case, for us to apply makeup more precisely.

-In order to magnify something, the mirror face is concave in shape.
+In order to magnify something, the mirror surface is concave in shape.
 How intensely a mirror magnifies your face depends on two things: the concavity of the glass and how far away you are.
 Your inner geek might want to click on the drop-down sections to see how this works.

 Why Am I Upside Down in the Mirror?